FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 # Custom Enchantments {#custom-enchantments}

-Since 1.21, custom enchantments have taken a "data-driven" approach; while this makes adding simple enchantments (ie. increasing attack damage) more straightforward and easy, it also complicates creating complex enchantments.
+Since 1.21, custom enchantments have taken a "data-driven" approach; while this makes adding simple enchantments (like increasing attack damage) easier and more straightforward, it also complicates creating complex enchantments.
 This was done by breaking down what enchantments do into _effect components_.

 An effect component contains code for what special things an enchantment should do.
 By default, Minecraft supports various effects such as item damage, knockback, experience, and more--however, this guide will focus on creating custom enchantment effects that are not supported by default.

-**[You are heavily suggested to first determine if the default Minecraft effects will work for your usecase before contuining](https://minecraft.wiki/w/Enchantment_definition#Effect_components)**.
+**[You are heavily suggested to first determine if the default Minecraft effects will work for your use case before continuing](https://minecraft.wiki/w/Enchantment_definition#Effect_components)**.
 The rest of the guide will assume you understand how "simple" data-driven enchantments are configured.

 ## Custom Enchantment Effects {#custom-enchantment-effects}